-Publications that covered this story include the Daily Telegraph, Metro, Daily Express, I, CityAM, Daily Star and The Times.
-All on 13 March, The Times again on 18 March, and the Financial Times on 4 August.
+Publications that covered this story include the Daily Telegraph, Metro, Daily Express, I, CityAM, Daily Star and The Times on 13 March, The Times again on 18 March, and the Financial Times on 4 August.

 - Demand for craft beer sees ten new breweries open every week

 - Multi-million pound takeovers help unlock further funding

 The number of new breweries opening in the UK jumped 55% in the last year to a record high of 520, up from 336 in 2015, according to our research.